 To have a song tell a story about everyday life, and then end with, for lack of a better term, a "blast", it stops the listener dead in their tracks and simply say "WTF".

 Like oatmeal, this song sticks with you, for a long time.
 It's so different from the rest of the album, and yet to not have it on the record would've been a travesty.
 Sir George Martin already confessed not putting "Penny Lane" and "Strawberry Fields" on the album was arguably his biggest mistake, glad they didn't commit another.

 Oh yeah, my listening experience.
 I got so caught up in the breakdowns, I missed documenting some of the play by play.
 Truth is, Mary Jane was hanging around for so long, we just sat back and enjoyed the show.
 We were not going anywhere in the state we were in, so we just continued listening to "Magical Mystery Tour".

 Now talk about having a good time.
-That evening still happens to be one of my fondest music listening experiences, and I have had plenty over time.
+That evening still happens to be one of my fondest music listening experiences ever, and I have had plenty over time.
 Getting baptized to the Beatles thanks to "Z" and in the presence of Mary Jane launched me on my discovery of this band.
 I immersed myself in devouring everything I could about The Beatles, from listening to all their albums, to consuming all sorts of literature about the band.
-I'm still learning to this day, and it's all thanks to Chris, and "Sgt Peppers Lonely Hearts Club Band".
+I'm still learning to this day, and it's all thanks to "Sgt Peppers Lonely Hearts Club Band".

 I hope you enjoyed this blog, for it was truly a labor of love for me to compose.
 My hope through this writing was to borrow a phrase from John, "I'd love to turn you on", to The Beatles.